 Individuals who suffer injuries at work and need to take time off to recuperate may find it challenging to continue to support themselves and their families.
 Fortunately, you may be entitled to workers’ comp benefits.
 Here, you may be able to obtain a portion of your lost wages that could help you get through these difficult times.

-For help getting your Minneapolis workers’ comp claim for lost wages approved, reach out to an experienced attorney at Kemmitt, Stanford & Kramer.
+For help getting your Minneapolis workers’ comp claim for lost wages approved, reach out to an experienced attorney at Kemmitt, Sanford & Kramer.
 You can reach us at (877) 630-7338 when you are ready to schedule your free consultation.

 One of the biggest decisions you can make after a work injury is selecting the right attorney to take on your case.
-Some of the reasons why Kemmitt, Stanford & Kramer is the only choice for your family include:
+Some of the reasons why Kemmitt, Sanford & Kramer is the only choice for your family include: